 QUESTION: I would like to know what are God's "rules" on women initiating a relationship with a guy.
 I've been challenged on this subject as a leader, and I guess I just assumed through my upbringing and culture that a woman should never call a guy and initiate the relationship.
 In studying the Bible I can't really find anything that suggests this, but I believe that in today's world as soon as we take our eyes off Christ, our strong tower begins to weaken and if our eyes are not on him, sin will begin to creep in on whatever we have our eyes on.
 I believe God created man as the initiator and the woman as the responder, but I am having a hard time finding scripture to back that.
 I have no problems reevaluating my view on the subject and just want to know what God says.

-HE SAID: "The head of every man is Christ, and the head of the woman is man" (1 Cor.
-11:3).
+HE SAID: "The head of every man is Christ, and the head of the woman is man" (1 Corinthians 11:3).

 Woman was created from man as a help mate for him, not to lead.
 When those roles are circumvented or not exercised, possibly by men not taking the initiative to pursue or women not wanting to wait, an imbalance occurs in how God created man and woman to operate.